-I then ran the printer's cleaning program several times, which unfortunately only brought about marginal changes.
+I then ran the printer's cleaning program several times, which unfortunately only brought marginal changes.
 Only a complete change of both cartridges improved the situation.
-Since this experience, the printer has only been standing around unused because I am not ready to use new ink cartridges every 6 to 8 weeks in order to eliminate these printing errors.
+Since this experience, the printer has only been sitting around unused because I am not willing to put in new ink cartridges every 6 to 8 weeks to eliminate these printing errors.
 That would be so expensive in the long run that I could easily buy a color laser printer.
-But I don't just have the space for that, but also the amount of "print jobs".
+But I not only lack the space for that, but also the amount of “print jobs”.

 When I think about what I need color printouts for, I can think of only a few applications: